bruxy70/Garbage-Collection/.github/ISSUE_TEMPLATE/bug_report.md

 **Configuration**

 <!--Copy the sensor configuration below.
-    You can either include screenshots (copy & paste) or find the relevant part it in /config/.storage/core.config_entries and paste it below.-->
+    Go to the device (e.g. from Configuration / Devices & Services, select the integration and the device.)
+    Hit DOWNLOAD DIAGNOSTICS, and paste the content of the file below.-->

 ```yaml